[This is Part 1 of a 4-Part Series on Finding Work as a Freelance Audiobook Narrator]

 Knowing that you have the ability to earn extra income whenever you need it is an incredibly freeing feeling.
 And all it takes is a computer, a microphone, and a free software program called Audacity.
 That’s it.

 “But Krystal, if it was really that easy, why isn’t everyone already doing it?’

 The biggest reason is because most people get confused when it comes to the technical process of recording and editing audiobooks.
-If that’s what is holding you back right now, grab a copy of my audiobook guide, Narration: A Beginner's Guide to Creating Audiobooks for Audible & iTunes.
+If that’s what is holding you back right now, check out my complete audiobook recording course, Audiobooks with Audacity, for step-by-step instructions.

 Now let’s talk about the unlimited opportunities that are available to you right now and where you can find them.

 If you are in the US, UK, Canada or Ireland, using ACX.com to find and audition for books is a great place to start.